When moving house, one of the key jobs that needs doing is moving your utilities over, including gas and electricity.

 Once you have contacted your supplier, they'll be able to supply you with this information.
 You may find yourself on a standard tariff, which can end up being a more expensive option, so it is worth shopping around.

-Moving house is a great time to change energy supplier, and get the best deal for your energy consumption.
+Moving house is a great time to compare energy prices, and get the best deal for your energy consumption.

 At The Energy Shop, we can guide you through exactly how to switch supplier and get the best rate all in a matter of minutes.
 Use our energy deals comparison tool today to find out exactly how much you could be saving.